Learn about the Education Community Partnership Program below.

 Many programs - medical, psychiatric, residential, custody - are only accessed through hospitals.
 Other programs - day treatment, maternity/parenting and substance abuse - are accessed through parent/guardians directly by contacting the agency intake department.
 Clients must meet agency requirements for support and involvement.

 Home school staff, Care and Treatment administrators and the Centralized Behavioral Teams can play an important role in facilitating the intake, demission and transition process.

 The Ministry of Education provides funding for TCDSB staff: 15 secondary teachers, 8 elementary teachers, 4 educational assistants and one liaison staff.

-Under the provisions of Education Community Partnership Program of the Ministry of Education's General Legislative Grant Regulation (Reg.
-287/98) educational programs referred to as Intensive Support (ISA) Level 4 are provided by the TCDSB for school-aged young people, who for various reasons are unable to attend regular schools.
+Under the provisions of the Education Community Partnership Program of the Ministry of Education's General Legislative Grant Regulation (Reg.
+287/98), educational programs referred to as Intensive Support (ISA) Level 4 are provided by the TCDSB for school-aged young people, who for various reasons are unable to attend regular schools.

 The main criteria for entry into a Education Community Partnership Program is that the child's/youth's need for treatment is so severe that a regular day school or special education classroom program cannot serve the needs of the student.